karthikpamidimarri/react-life-cycle/README.old.md

 4.npm install yarn -g (Install Yarn Globally using below command for linux environment)

 ## Created branch for DisplayName for other approach:
-Step9-displayName: The other way of Setting Displaying name within the component
+Step9-displayName: The other way of Setting DisplayName within the component

+## Created branch for DefaultProps for other approach:
+Step10-defaultProps: The other way of Setting  defaultProps within the component